Mark Prestney Accredited CBT Therapist

+Mark is fully DBS-Enhanced checked.
 Mark is a registered mental health nurse with the Nursing & Midwifery Council (NMC) and Royal College of Nursing (RCN) and a qualified Cognitive Behavioural Therapist (CBT) with the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
 Mark offers brief and longer-term CBT for adults.
 Mark focusses on the here and now to facilitate change by giving you an enhanced understanding of the important relationship that occurs between our thoughts, our emotions and behaviours.
 By understanding this, better we can learn to adjust our thoughts and behaviours to become healthier, less unhelpful and less overwhelming.
 In the UK, CBT is the leading evidence-based psychological intervention recommended for first-line treatment of depression and anxiety, as recommended by NICE (National Institute of Clinical Excellence).

 Mark is enthusiastic in working with the wide range of issues in a pure CBT modality such as Anxiety – generalised anxiety disorder, social anxiety, health anxiety, death anxiety, depression, post traumatic stress disorder, hoarding, obsessive compulsive disorder, panic disorder with/without agoraphobia, body dysmorphic disorder and phobias; including emetophobia.